As our name implies we are a benevolent fund whose main activity is to provide financial grants to British Citizens in need in Spain.

 However the aim of the British Benevolent Fund is that any British citizen in need or distress in Spain has the support they require and are cared for with benevolence.
 We recognise that when problems strike financial support alone may not be enough: it is important to have access to the right advice and services; help may be needed to understand and negotiate the Spanish system; plus counselling and emotional support might also be required.

 As a Madrid based fund run solely by volunteers we do not have the resources to provide all the above services.
-We therefore work with partner organisations throughout Spain, such as The British Consulates and Age Concern España, who can advise our clients on where to source the services they need.
+We therefore work with partner organisations throughout Spain who can advise our clients on where to source the services they need.
 In this way The British Benevolent Fund can focus on its core activity: the provision of financial grants to British citizens in need in Spain.
+Please see the Apply for a Grant page for more details of organisations that we work with.

 Who We Fund